Timothy102/english/README.md

+# Pons to Anki

-# Pons Translator API works together with Anki to Automate Translation
+Pons Translator API works together with Anki to Automate Translation